geoscixyz/gpg/content/magnetics/magnetics_introduction.rst

 .. figure:: ./images/Intro_Response.png
     :align: center
-    :scale: 100 %
+    :scale: 50 %
     :name: mag_response

-The concept of magnetic surveying is illustrated in :numref:`mag_survey` Using the same colour scheme as the figure above, Figures 2a - 2e illustrate how this concept applies to magnetic surveys.
-In this case, the **energy source** is Earth's global magnetic field (Figure 2a) which has a strength and direction at every location on the Earth (Figure 2b).
-Subsurface materials (Figure 2c) become magnetized by this field (Figure 2d), and the data (Figure 2e) are measurements of the magnetic field at the Earth's surface, in the air, in space, or within boreholes.
+The concept of magnetic surveying is illustrated in :numref:`mag_survey` In this case, the **energy source** is the Earth's global magnetic field, which has a strength and direction at every location on the Earth.
+Subsurface materials become magnetized by this field, and the data are measurements of the magnetic field at the Earth's surface, in the air, in space, or within boreholes.
 The measured magnetic field will be a superposition of Earth's field and the induced secondary fields caused by magnetization of buried materials.

 .. list-table:: :Principals of magnetic surveys.
    :header-rows: 0